divya2206/divya2206.github.io/index.md

 I am a Post-Doctoral Fellow in the [Department of Organismic and Evolutionary Biology](https://www.oeb.harvard.edu/) at [Harvard University](https://www.harvard.edu/).
 I am a member of [Lauder Lab](https://sites.harvard.edu/glauder/), which is led by Prof. [George V. Lauder](https://www.oeb.harvard.edu/people/george-v-lauder).

 My research focuses on understanding **animal locomotion** and **bio-inspired robotics**.
 I study how animals and robots interact with the environment on **3-D complex terrain**, at the **water-land interface**, and in **water**.
-My current work is in studying fish locomotion and fish robotics.
+My current work is in studying fish locomotion in water and understanding the hydrodynamic interaction of fish robots.
+My previous research focused on studying and understanding animal and robot locomotion on 3-D complex terrain and wet flowable substrates.
 I have experience in systematic study of animal and robot locomotion, developing tools and methods, building robots and sensors, and reinforcement learning techniques.
 <div style="display: flex;">
   <div style="flex: 1.25; padding-right: 0px;">
     <h3>Education</h3>